CabraArretado/finalprojectCS50x2019/README.md

 by Felipe Moura

-English is my second language, forgive me for my grammar.

 This project was my final project for CS50x.
-I used Python (Flask), SQL (SQLite), JavaScript(JQuery, Bootstrap) and HTML & CSS (Bootstrap).
+**I used:**
+- Python
+- Flask
+- SQL
+- SQLite
+- JavaScript
+- JQuery
+- Bootstrap
+- HTML
+- CSS

 It's a simple web a that allows the user to create an event and other users to check in presence in this same event.